SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 ## Prerequisites

 Automated playbooks are managed by the [Automation Service](/docs/platform-services/automation-service).
 To use automated playbooks with monitors, you must perform tasks to enable the Automation Service.
-See the [prerequisites for the Automation Service](/docs/platform-services/automation-service/about-automation-service/#prerequisites).
+See [Prerequisites](/docs/platform-services/automation-service/about-automation-service/#prerequisites) for the Automation Service.

 ## Access playbooks for monitors